menu

-Ranburne is a blue-collar town, with 42.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ranburne is generally considered to be a blue-collar town.
+42.56% of the Ranburne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ranburne is a town of construction workers and builders, professionals, and managers.
 There are especially a lot of people living in Ranburne who work in management occupations (14.88%), teaching (9.09%), and sales jobs (7.02%).

 Also of interest is that Ranburne has more people living here who work in computers and math than 95% of the places in the US.

-Ranburne is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Ranburne doesn't have a public transportation system that people use for their commute.

 The per capita income in Ranburne in 2022 was $38,233, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $152,932 for a family of four.
 However, Ranburne contains both very wealthy and poor people as well.